smallhacks/beekee/README.md

 * Make your learners interactive by allowing them to react to their peers contributions by commenting, modifying or biulding upon them;
 * Distribute your course materials, documents or instructions to learners.

-Beekee is developed with the [Meteor framework](https://www.meteor.com).
 It has been also conceived to run on a Raspberry Pi 3, we call this the Beekee box.

 See more at [www.beekee.ch](http://www.beekee.ch)

-## Installation on a Raspberry Pi 3 B
+## Installation on a Raspberry Pi 3
-From Linux or macOS
+Beekee is developed with the [Meteor framework](https://www.meteor.com) and run on nodeJS and MongoDB.

 ### Install Raspbian Jessie Lite on a SD card
 Download it at: http://downloads.raspberrypi.org/raspbian_lite/images/